xinyanw409/astrolabe/docs/SPEC.md

 ###S3 API
 The Arachne S3 server provides access to data, metadata and combined data for protected entities.
 The S3 server may be implemented in the same process as the API server or separately.
+The S3 server API specified here is *optional*.
+The URLs given should not be assumed, instead the S3 transport type URL for a protected entity should be used.
+If this API is not implemented, the copy function will not be available.
+The S3 data path is required but buckets and IDs can be structured differently.
+This allows for the use of an external S3 server as the data repository.

 For the most part, the data provided by the S3 server is not a copy of existing data but just another way to access.
 For example, accessing a virtual disk (IVD) through the S3 API actually reads the data from the virtual disk using the VADP APIs.